 The following links may be helpful:

-** Enrollment information** We have released the maximum number of seats with the additional support we have been able to secure for our summer instructors.
-If we can find/hire more qualified TA's or tutors to assist our summer instructors and accommodate additional students, we will release those seats as soon as possible.
+** Enrollment information** We have released the maximum number of seats without the additional support for our summer instructors as of June 10th.
+If we can find/hire qualified TA's or tutors to assist our summer instructors and accommodate additional students, we will release those seats as soon as possible.
 Please feel free to monitor this webpage for additional information.